 What Else Can I Do About Piriformis Syndrome?

-My recommended next step for you would be to try my exclusive FREE video training – giving you 3 rapid relief stretches for piriformis syndrome.
+My recommended next step for you would be to try my exclusive 30-Days of Sciatica Relief Coaching – giving you the best exercises, techniques and tips for beating sciatica and piriformis syndrome.
+And best of all, it’s FREE!

 So those are my top tips for finding piriformis syndrome relief.
 As I said before, piriformis syndrome is very OVER-diagnosed, so if you have been diagnosed with it and you’re not sure based on what you have read here, it may be worth getting a second opinion.